Heinoushare/Sabacc-Flask/README.md

 -->

 ### helpers.py
 helpers.py is a file full of custom functions used by application.py.
-These functions vary from emitting Socket.IO messages, shuffling the Sabacc deck, and redirecting logged out users to the login page
+These functions vary from emitting Socket.IO messages, shuffling the Sabacc deck, and redirecting logged out users to the login page.